WP-Center/rank-tracker/readme.txt

 === Key Features ===

-- **Daily Updates on Keyword Positions:** Track how your chosen keywords rank on Google every day.
+- **Daily Updates on Keyword Positions:** Rank Tracker provides daily updates on your keyword positions, helping you stay on top of your SEO performance.
-- **Simple WordPress Integration:** Easily add Rank Tracker to your WordPress site and start using it right away.
+- **Automated Email Reports:** Receive detailed reports directly to your inbox, showing which keywords are moving up or down.
+Customize the frequency to daily, weekly, or monthly, based on your needs.
+- **No Complex SEO Tool Dashboard:**  Forget about complicated SEO tools.
+Install and manage Rank Tracker directly from your familiar WordPress dashboard, making keyword monitoring simple and intuitive.
-- **Free for up to 2 Keywords:** Monitor 2 keywords on Google without any cost.
+- **Free Tracking for Up to 2 Keywords:** Start tracking with Rank Tracker at no cost.
 If you need more keywords to track you can check our [Premium Packages](https://wpranktracker.com/pricing/?utm_source=wporg&utm_medium=rank-tracker&utm_campaign=landing-page).
-- **Clear Data Visualization:** See how your keywords perform over time with easy-to-understand charts and graphs.
+- **Visual Insights:** Get clear charts and graphs that show your keyword performance over time.
+- **Global and Local Keyword Tracking:** Track keywords in various languages and regions, allowing you to optimize for both global and local search engines..
+- **No Impact on Website Speed:** Rank Tracker is optimized to run smoothly within your WordPress dashboard without affecting your site's performance.
+- **Unlimited Site Activation:** Experience complete flexibility with your license—activate and use Rank Tracker on as many sites as you need, with no activation limits..
+- **Save Reports in PDF or CSV Formats:** Easily export your keyword performance reports in PDF or CSV formats for detailed analysis and record-keeping.

 === Why Choose Rank Tracker? ===